antoniotino/SudokuGame/README.md

 Design and development of the Sudoku Game on a P2P network. <br>
 Each user can place a number of the sudoku game, if it is not already placed takes 1 point, if it is already placed and it is rights takes 0 point, in other case receive -1 point.
 The game is based on a 9 x 9 matrix.
 All users that are playing a match are automatically informed when a user increment its score, and when the match is over.
 The system allows the users to generate (automatically) a new Sudoku challenge identified by a name, join in a challenge using a nickname, get the integer matrix describing the Sudoku challenge, and place a solution number.

+## Solution
+The solution for the Sudoku Game on a P2P network provides two different interfaces (Terminal or GUI) & has two Sudoku Tables for each level of difficulty (easy, medium and hard).
+The complete and incomplete Sudoku Tables are saved in two different JSONs. <br>
+Once the user joins the system, he'll have to chose with which graphic interface he wants to play, and a unique nickname (that's not already taken by another user).
+After all of this, he'll find a menu with the following options:
+* "Create a new Sudoku" which will ask to set a name and a difficulty.
+The generated Sudoku must have a different combination of name and difficulty from every other already generated Sudoku & will be put in a matrix (Integer [ ][ ]).
+* "Show active Sudoku" that will show every created Sudoku that's still active.
+* "Join in a game" allows the user to type the name of the Sudoku Match he wants to join.
+* "Get Sudoku" will show the Sudoku Table of the match he chose.
+This operation can be done at anytime.
+* "Place number" is where the user will specify the number he wants to put in and where he wants it to be placed (row and column).
+If the number is in the correct position the user will earn one point; if the number is not in the correct position he will lose one point; if the number is placed correctly but has already been placed by another user he will neither earn or lose points.
+* "Get help" will put the correct number in a given position (row and column).
+This operation can be done just three times per Match.
+* "Exit" allows the user to leave the Match and the system.

+Once the game's over, a message that announces the winner, or the winners (in case of draw), will be shown.

 ## Default Features
 * Integer[][] generateNewSudoku(String _game_name)
     * This method allows to generate a new sudoku match